Greek (TV series)

-Greek (typographically stylized as GRΣΣK) is an American comedy-drama television series that aired on ABC Family from July 9, 2007, to March 7, 2011.
+Greek (stylized as GRΣΣK) is an American comedy-drama television series that aired on ABC Family from July 9, 2007, to March 7, 2011.
 The series follows students of the fictitious Cyprus-Rhodes University (CRU), located in Ohio, who participate in the school's Greek system.

 Plot

 The show's plots often take place within the confines of the fictional fraternities Kappa Tau Gamma (ΚΤΓ) and Omega Chi Delta (ΩΧΔ), or the fictional sorority Zeta Beta Zeta (ΖΒΖ).
 Throughout the course of the series, other non-Greek characters and situations are introduced, but they all tie into larger relationships with the Greeks.
 The series follows Rusty and Casey Cartwright as they endure the events surrounding the Greek system at Cyprus-Rhodes.
 There are six chapters, arranged into four seasons.
-The series stars Jacob Zachar and Spencer Grammer as the lead characters.
+The series starred Jacob Zachar and Spencer Grammer as the lead characters.